 TITLE: HIRAGANA CHALLENGE

-PROJECT BACKGROUND: This project was completed for a local middle school/high school that encouraged its students to learn through an international lens as thoughtful, compassionate world citizens.
-Our goal for this project was to provide an engaging way for the students to study their hiragana.
+I completed this project for a local middle school that encouraged its students to learn as thoughtful, compassionate world citizens through an international lens.
+My goal was to provide an engaging way for the students to study hiragana.

-OUR DESIGN APPROACH: The original idea for the design was to use a flash-card approach.
-The learner selects a card, determines its meaning, and then flips the card over to see the answer.
-After creating a few mock-ups for this design, I wasn’t happy and decided to take a different approach… one that used more of a card game design/feel and tracked the user’s progress.
+The original idea for the design was to use a flash-card approach.
+The learner selects a card, determines its meaning, and then flips the card to see the answer.
+After creating a few mock-ups for this design, I wasn’t happy and decided to take a different approach, using a card game design/feel and tracking the user’s progress.

-There are 10 questions, each worth 10 points for a total of 100.
+There are ten questions, each worth 10 points for 100.

-Do you have the need for a similar course?
-If so, contact us today!
-We would love to work with you and your team to design and deliver training that not only engages your employees but helps drive change within your organization.
+Do you need a similar course?
+If so, contact me today!
+I would love to work with you and your team to design and deliver training that not only engages your employees but helps drive change within your organization.